 While more than three million posts on Instagram are using the hashtags bathroom inspo or bathroom inspiration, there are many living up and down the country without the basic conditions we all take for granted.

 In the UK alone, approximately four million households live in social housing.
 This includes both local authority housing and housing association homes.
-Over recent years there has been an increase in the passing of legislation that combats the growing issue of black mould and disrepair in British homes.
-Yet, our report shows that thousands are battling leaks, mould and broken fixtures in bathrooms on a daily basis, with local authorities recording a slew of complaints and repair requests for their properties.
+Our report shows that thousands are battling leaks, mould and broken fixtures in bathrooms on a daily basis, with local authorities recording a slew of complaints and repair requests for their properties.
 Furthermore, the data shows that in some cases, households are living with some of these issues for months at a time - without being able to take matters into their own hands because of cost, time or general know-how.

 To carry out this study, we issued FOI requests to 173 of the UK’s local authorities, requesting information pertaining to the number of bathroom-related complaints and works carried out within a 12-month period from January 2024 to December 2024.
 Of those 173 contacted, 80 councils responded which informed the data.